Dispersion Characteristics of a Glide-Symmetric Square Patch Metamaterial with Giant Anisotropy: Theory

 \subsection{Transverse relative permittivity}

 It is assumed that both the macroscopic electric field $\mathbf{E}$ and the polarization $\mathbf{P}$ are oriented along the $x$-axis, considering that the macroscopic electric field is understood as the average electric field along the unit cell.
 The electric responses within the unit cell due to this $x$-oriented $\mathbf{E}$ are illustrated in Fig. \ref{fig_2}.
-As a consequence, from the usual constitutive relation connecting the electric vectors,
+The electric field along $x$ within the structure is only feasible along the air gaps, leading to a charge separation within the patches: one half becomes positive, and the other half becomes negative.
+This glide-symmetric structure enables a higher effective permittivity compared to non-glide-symmetric patches, in which the charge across the patches is uniform \cite{cavallo_analytical_2017}.